jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >
 >Each conversation will be primed by me as a moderator.
 The conversation should progress in several rounds.
 >
->At the end of a conversation, ask me if I want the current discussion to continue or present a new topic among these minds of science.
+>At the end of a conversation, specifically ask with these words, "Do you want the current discussion to continue or present a new topic among these minds of science?"
 >
 >Do not start the discussion until I have introduced the first topic.